mironovdm/rpi2hm10/README.md

 Or you can use TCP sockets in your program and exchange the binary data with your HM-10 module.

+## Important note
+In order to make it work it is required to enable pairing on HM-10.
+For this set auth type with the command AT+TYPE at value 1 or higher.
+Otherwise Linux's bluetooth daemon failes to enable notifications for the HM-10.

 ## Hardware
 This utility was developed on Raspberry Pi 3B+.
 But I suppose it should work